 Executive Vice President for Business Affairs

-Arnim E. Dontes, M.B.A., Executive Vice President for Business Affairs, has been with UT Southwestern Medical Center since 2011.
-As the Medical Center’s chief business officer, Mr. Dontes directs the activities of more than 15 business and service-related departments across campus, including Budget and Accounting, Human Resources, Financial Planning, Facilities, Contracts Management, Safety and Business Continuity, General Services, and Purchasing, among others, as well as the University’s police department.
+Arnim E. Dontes, MBA, Executive Vice President for Business Affairs, has been with UT Southwestern Medical Center since 2011.
+As the Medical Center’s chief business officer, Mr. Dontes directs the activities of more than 15 business and service-related departments across campus, including Accounting, Budget and Resource Planning, Contracts Management, Facilities Management, Financial Affairs, General Services, Human Resources, Information Resources, Safety and Business Continuity, Sponsored Programs Administration, Supply Chain Management, and the University’s Police Department, among others.
 Previously, Mr. Dontes served more than 20 years at the University of Illinois College of Medicine — Illinois’ flagship medical school — most recently as the Vice Dean for Administration, where he had financial and operational responsibility for its 30 basic science and clinical units.
-Mr. Dontes holds a bachelor's degree from the University of Illinois, Champaign, and an M.B.A. from the University of Illinois at Chicago.
+Mr. Dontes holds a bachelor’s degree from the University of Illinois at Urbana-Champaign and a Master of Business Administration from the University of Illinois at Chicago.
 He was the National Chair-Elect, Chair, and Immediate Past Chair for the Association of American Medical Colleges’ Group on Business Affairs between 2011 and 2014.

 Bruce J. Brown, Dr.P.H.

 Assistant Vice President, Safety and Business Continuity